ToolmanP/Thoughtcrime/pages/CSE.md

 - ![image.png](../assets/image_1704464424722_0.png)
 - Best efforts to deliver the data.
 - IP Layer uses a routing table to route the source to another destination and jump between the routers to get to the destination.
 - For a router, there's a control plane and a data plane.
+Control Plane adjust
 - #### Link Layers
 - #### Physical Transmission
 - Parallel Transportation :